 - Sagardari (Keshabpur Upazila): The birthplace of the famous poet Michael Madhusudan Dutta.

-- Balia Vakutia : A small village established with traditional weaving industry, such as sarees, gamchas.
+- Balia Vakutia : A small village established with traditional weaving industry, such as sarees and gamchas.

 - Churamonkati (Jessore Sadar Upazila): A lively village full of community engagement.